New Xiaomi smartphones are to receive a new generation of USB 3.x connectors with transfer speeds of up to 500 MB/s - Xiaomi Planet

 Xiaomi USB-C connector

-1. Pythro de writes:
+Pythro de

-A) USB 3 does not exist, everything was renamed to USB3.2 a few years ago (previously it was renamed USB 3.1 gen1 and USB3.1 gen2, but they are simply bored and renamed in USB-IF), so first of all 5 GBps "USB 3.0 " almost half a decade ago, today it is labeled as USB 3.2 Gen 1×1 (and before that it was labeled as USB 3.1 gen1 and there were times when I would write that there is no USB 3.0 but only USB 3.1, but only today USB 3.1 does not exist, everything is labeled as USB 3.2)
+A) USB 3 does not exist, everything was renamed to USB3.2 a few years ago (previously it was renamed USB 3.1 gen1 and USB3.1 gen2, but they are simply bored and renamed in USB-IF), so first of all 5 GBps "USB 3.0 ” almost half a decade ago, today it is designated as USB 3.2 Gen 1×1 (and before that it was designated as USB 3.1 gen1 and there were times when I would write that there is no USB 3.0 but only USB 3.1, but only today USB 3.1 does not exist, everything is labeled as USB 3.2)

 the later 10 Gbps "USB 3.1 gen 2" is today referred to as USB 3.2 Gen 2×1.
 Today is a strange word, it has been for a few years.